microsoft/PartnerResources/_docs/Skilling/Infrastructure Academy/index.md

 The resources within each academy are created by our team of Azure Infrastructure experts.

 ![Azure Infra.
 Team]({{ site.baseurl }}/assets/msa/Azure Infra.
 Team.png)

+## Contributions

+We welcome contributors to this project.
+Please use the GitHub links near the upper right and consider submitting pull requests or filing issues as needed.
+Curious how to contribute?
+See our [Contribution Cheat Sheet]({{ site.baseurl }}/assets/msa/TODO Contribution Cheat Sheet.pdf).

+## Feedback

+Have any feedback?
+We'd love to hear from you!
+Please submit your feedback **[here](https://github.com/microsoft/PartnerResources/issues/new?labels=question&title=Question:&body=Question%20on:%20https://github.com/microsoft/PartnerResources/tree/master/_docs/Skilling/academies.md)!**